Meet The Team

 Environmental Economics (PhD.), University of St. Gallen, Switzerland

-Dr. Tauni Lanier has been named as a non-executive director of Carbon Tracker.
+Dr. Tauni Lanier has been named as a non-executive director of Carbon Tracker and recently interim Chair.
 Lanier, formerly Executive Director of IMPACT2030, the only private sector-led initiative with the United Nations and other stakeholders to unite companies in their corporate volunteering efforts on the Sustainable Development Goals, is Sustainability Director at World Wide Generation (WWG), a UK fintech firm.
 Earlier in her career she was the first Managing Director of the Dow Jones Sustainability Group Index and subsequently, Senior Project Manager for the Sustainable Development Reporting Project with the World Business Council for Sustainable Development.

 Henrik JeppesenHead of Investor Outreach, North America